Martha Koome: Career

 Koome began her legal career as a legal associate at Mathenge and Muchemi Advocates, and later started a law firm, working as a managing partner until 2003.
-She was elected as a council member of the Law Society of Kenya (LSK) in 1993-1996.
+She was elected as a council member of the Law Society of Kenya (LSK) in 1993–1996.

 During her tenure at the Law Society of Kenya, she took a leading role in constitutional and legal reforms and was part of the constitutional review process as a delegate at the Bomas of Kenya where she partially chaired the thematic area on the Bill of Rights.

-Koome also served as the inaugural treasurer of the East Africa Law Society between 1994-1996.

-She has also served as Chairperson of FIDA, one of the leading human rights organizations in the country.
+Koome also served as the inaugural treasurer of the East Africa Law Society between 1994 and 1996.
+She has also served as chairperson of FIDA, one of the leading human rights organizations in the country.

-Koome has distinguished herself as a defender of Human and Gender Rights.
+Koome has distinguished herself as a defender of human and gender rights.
 She was one of the lawyers who actively participated in the clamor for the repeal of section 2A of the Constitution of Kenya and for the independence of the judiciary.
 She is an acclaimed expert in family law and she takes a keen interest in the welfare of children.
 She was a runner-up in the 2020 United Nations person of the year.

-In 1995 she was appointed by the African Union meeting of heads of states as a Commissioner to the African Committee on the Rights and welfare of children.
-She has also served as the Chairperson of the National Council on the Administration of Justice special taskforce on children matters where she helped steer the review of the Children’s Act.
+In 1995 she was appointed by the African Union meeting of heads of states as a commissioner to the African Committee on the Rights and welfare of children.
+She has also served as the chairperson of the National Council on the Administration of Justice special taskforce on children matters where she helped steer the review of the Children's Act.

 Koome was appointed Judge of the Court of Appeal in January 2012.
-Prior to her appointment to the Court of Appeal, she served as a Judge of the High Court of Kenya for over eight years.
+Prior to her appointment to the Court of Appeal, she served as a judge of the High Court of Kenya for over eight years.

-In the same year, she was appointed as Court of Appeal Judge, she was elected the Chairperson of the Kenya Magistrates and Judges Association.
-In 2016 she was among 13 female candidates shortlisted by the Judicial Service Commission for the Deputy Chief Justice position, which would later be occupied by Justice Philomena Mwilu.
+In the same year she was appointed as Court of Appeal judge, she was also elected the chairperson of the Kenya Magistrates and Judges Association.
+In 2016 she was among 13 female candidates shortlisted by the Judicial Service Commission for the deputy chief justice position, which would later be occupied by Justice Philomena Mwilu.

 Koome was among 13 candidates who applied for appointment to replace David Maraga when he retired in January 2021.
-She was shortlisted for the position, and attended her public interview on April 14, 2021.
+She was shortlisted for the position, and attended her public interview on 14 April 2021.
 Koome is a renowned human rights and gender advocate.
-She participated in the campaign for the repeal of section 2A of the Kenyan constitution which converted Kenya into a Multi-party state.
-This essential repeal introduced term limits on the Presidency.
+She participated in the campaign for the repeal of section 2A of the Kenyan constitution which converted Kenya into a multi-party state.
+This essential repeal introduced term limits on the presidency.